To own a property in the Restricted Zone, a trust called a ‘Fideicomiso’ can be set up, with the foreigner as the beneficiary.

 (c) 1994 by Dennis Peyton

-Yes, according to article 14 of the Foreign Investment Law, the Ministry of Foreign Affairs shall determine on the permits for setting up a Bank Trust on a piece of land over 2000 square meters according to the economic and social benefit of that trust to the Nation.
-In other words, they require a commitment letter from the beneficiary of the trust to invest certain amount of money on the property in order to grant the permit for the Fideicomiso.
-(Again, this is for pieces of Land over 2000 sq meters.)
+Yes, according to article 14 of the Foreign Investment Law.
+The Ministry of Foreign Affairs shall determine the permits required for setting up a Bank Trust on a piece of land over 2000 square meters according to the economic and social benefit of that trust to the Nation.
+In other words, they require a commitment letter from the beneficiary of the trust to invest a certain amount of money on the property in order to grant the permit for the Fideicomiso.
+Again, this is for pieces of land over 2000 square meters.

 A Trust Requires:

 The authorization from the Secretary of Foreign Affairs that is provided by article 11 of the Mexican Foreign Investment Law.

 A deed attested and certified by a Mexican Notary, who is obligated to assure the authenticity and lawfulness of the transaction